 Our asset allocation is pretty simple.
 We are invested in 90% stocks, 10% bonds, the the stock portion allocated to 52% US stocks and 38% rest of the world stocks.
 It looks like this:

 This known as a three-fund portfolio.
 For a while, we had a four-fund portfolio with a 10% investment in REITs (basically an index fund for real estate).
 Once we bought a house, though, owning REITs felt less important, and we gradually reduced our holding to 5%.
 And as we got closer to FI, simplicity became more appealing, so we got out of REITs entirely.
 Note that this doesn’t mean we are literally in just three funds (although that would be great!).
-Because we have a few employer-offered accounts, we have accounts with several different brokerages, and thus have over 20 different funds.
-Some are the ETF and mutual fund versions of the same funds, but we probably could do some simplifying.
+Because we have a few employer-offered accounts, we have accounts with several different brokerages, and thus have over 20 different funds in our three-fund portfolio.

 Deciding on the Stock vs. Bond Ratio